makingmusic/mysqlondocker/README.md

 a basic mysql server on docker. this doc is the steps required for the setup

 ### starter.sh ###
-docker build . -t merasqlimage docker compose -f compose-merasql.yaml up
+- docker build . -t merasqlimage
+- docker compose -f compose-merasql.yaml up --build

 here i should write the automation for setting up the container, Dockerfile
 - make sure you have the following files checked out: